HiDaN4/cmpe130_spring18_project/README.md

 Diagrams can be found on [LucidChart](https://www.lucidchart.com/invitations/accept/923e3f12-93bf-4315-af38-f11a078edaf6)

+## Requirements to Build and Run the Project
+- Latest version of Node.js
+- C++ compiler with c++11 support

 ## Building
 ### Automatic Build Script
 Building the C++ project source code into a Node.js interface module requires multiple steps.
 This build procedure is simplified by running the build script in the project's parent directory: `build.sh`